benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 annually) and its self-hosted community edition, with the latter limited to "basic Countly plugins" and "aggregated data".
-Countly's core source code is licensed under the GNU AGPL, with the server written using Node.js (JavaScript), and SDKs for Android and iOS written in Java and Objective C.</p>
+Countly's core source code is licensed under the GNU AGPL, with the server written using Node.js (JavaScript), and SDKs for Android and iOS written in Java and Objective&nbsp;C.</p>

-<p>Countly's basic plugins provide typical analytics metrics such as basic
+<p>Countly's basic plugins provide typical analytics metrics such as simple
-statistics and referrers on web and mobile, but also some more advanced features like email reports, crash analytics, and push notifications.
+statistics and referrers for web and mobile devices, but also some more advanced features like email reports, crash analytics, and push notifications.
 However, its enterprise edition brings in a wide range of plugins (made either by Countly or by third-party developers) that provide advanced features such as HTTP performance monitoring, funnels with goals and completion rates, A/B testing, and so on.
-Overall, Countly's community edition is a fairly rich offering for companies with mobile apps or selling products online, with the option to upgrade to enterprise later if more is needed.</p>
+Overall, Countly's community edition is a reasonably rich offering for companies with mobile apps or that are selling products online, and it provides the option to upgrade to the enterprise version later if more is needed.</p>

 <h4>Snowplow</h4>